 To make a request to withdraw content on the UCRR, please contact ucresearchrepository@canterbury.ac.nz with the details of the item, as well as the reasons it should be considered for withdrawal.

-Acceptable reasons for withdrawal include:
+Reasons for withdrawal could include:

-How a request to withdraw content will be initally responded to Your request will be acknowledged by email within 72 hours, and the item will be withdrawn until a final decision is made.
+Your request will be acknowledged by email within 72 hours, and the item will be withdrawn until a final decision is made.

 Once your research has been submitted, the Library carefully vets each submission for copyright compliance.
 Working out what each publisher allows an institutional repository to upload is complex.
 Librarians, with the assistance of publishers world wide have compiled a database of copyright terms, and you can check your specific situation at Sherpa RoMEO.